 The back-to-school and fall season is always a bit of a sad time of year in my family, as it is for many other families who love to travel.
 It signals the end of summer and the freedom that comes with three months to travel whenever and wherever.
-Our oldest is in fourth grade in a regular public school in California, so we have limited time off to take longer trips during the school year.
+Consequently, it is also a time when a lot of parents consider taking kids out of school for vacation so the travel doesn’t have to come to an end.

-We prioritize education in our family, so we don’t like to have my daughter miss very much school.
-But I’m okay with her missing some on occasion.
+We prioritize education in our family, so we don’t like to have our kids miss very much school.
+But I’m okay with my kids missing some school on occasion.
 My job as a travel writer means that some rare trip opportunities do fall in my lap from time-to-time.
 We are judicious in picking and choosing the trips that are worth skipping a few days of school.
-After all, travel (even to places like Disney or the beach) can be educational as well.
+After all, travel (even to places like Disney or the beach) can be educational.

-In fact, as I write this post, I’m on a plane flight returning from a week in Hawaii with my kids.
+When I originally published this post (back when both kids were in elementary school), I wrote it on a plane flight returning from a week in Hawaii in October with my kids.
 My husband’s brother got married on the Big Island and my kids were part of the wedding party.
-The kids had to miss at least three full days of school to make the wedding events.
+The kids had to miss at least three full days of school to attend all the wedding events.
 So we extended the trip to make it a full week and make the most of the sunk travel costs.

-If you are thinking about pulling your child from school for a trip, a lot of considerations are probably swirling through your mind.
+If you are thinking about taking your kids out of school for vacation, a lot of considerations are probably swirling through your mind.
 Is it worth it for the missed academic time?
-How long is too long?
+How many days of school can my child miss?
 What if my child doesn’t want to miss school?
 How can I navigate the policies of my child’s school or school district?

-We are now in our 5th year of navigating the minefield that is travel during the school year.
-We have had some successes and a few flops.
-With that experience, here are my top tips for deciding whether and how to take children out of school for travel.
+We are now in our 10th year of navigating the balancing act that is travel during the school year.
+Our oldest is starting high school this fall (at a different school than her younger brother) so we have managed this through many different stages and circumstances.
+Naturally, we have had some successes and a few flops.
+With that experience, here are my top tips for deciding whether and how to take children out of school for vacation and other travel experiences.

 If your child is struggling in school already, I’d be very cautious about pulling your child out of school for travel at all.
 It can be hard for kids to catch up from missed days in class, especially with longer absences.
 There’s little to be gained in traveling during the school year if the result is that it lands your kid in summer school!